 Do you know which moves are the best to get the job done?
-Typically speaking, you won’t just access the muscles that make up your seat, but will need to work your hips and thighs as well.
+Typically speaking, you won’t just access the muscles that make up your seat but will need to work your hips and thighs as well.
+Remember that all these muscles work together and form the whole shape and strength of your backside.
 Not that this is a bad thing.
-Those muscles all work together for the same movements and all complete the look and function of your posterior.
+Those muscles all work in combination with each other for the same movements and all complete the look and function of your posterior.

-So whether your goal is to be able to run faster, dance stronger or simply feel better about yourself as you go about your day, it’s great to make sure you’re targeting all those muscles during a workout at least once per week.
+Whether your goal is to be able to run faster, dance stronger or simply feel better about yourself as you go about your day, it’s great to make sure you’re targeting all those muscles during a workout at least once per week.
 These are central to making sure you have balance and strength.
 Even if you’re not taking part in any other kinds of sports, they will make it easier for you to head up and down stairs and to feel good in your clothing.
 If you neglect these muscles, you risk injury, completing your day will wear you down more easily and you’ll end up with a backside that is far less firm.

 Use these moves to help you firm up the muscles in your butt and strengthen the muscles in the surrounding area as well.
 Try to do them once to twice per week in three sets of 12 to 15.